-Please check back in January for information on the 2019 program.
+Please check back in January for information on applying for the 2019 program.

 The mission of the CLS Law School Fellows program is to encourage and train law students to seek and study biblical truth as it relates to legal institutions and the study and practice of law.